validk/Certified-Kubernetes-Administrator-Notes/README.md

 # Storage

+CSI
+	• CSI is a standard/specification developed by the CNCF for accessing storage in any container environment.
+	• Storage vendors can develop/implement a CSI driver for their storage systems.
+ 	• Kubernetes has adopted CSI spec 1.0, any plugin that adhere to CSI standards can be used with Kubernetes.

-- Container file system is ephemeral/temporary and is deleted when container is removed or recreated
+- pods/Container file system is ephemeral/temporary and is deleted when container is removed or recreated
-- To hold on to data persistantly, we need a non-ephemeral solution
+- To hold on to data persistantly, we need a non-ephemeral solution that allow data to be stored beyond the lifecycle of pod and share data across pods

 ## Volumes